knative/docs/docs/serving/configuring-the-autoscaler.md

-You can configure Knative to use CPU based autoscaling instead of the default request based metric by adding or modifying the `autoscaling.knative.dev/class` and `autoscaling.knative.dev/metric` values as annotations in the Revision template.
+You can configure Knative to use CPU based autoscaling instead of the default request based metric by adding or modifying the `autoscaling.knative.dev/class` and `autoscaling.knative.dev/metric` values as annotations in the revision template.

 ```